Unboxed-Software/solana-course/content/close-mint.md

 The only constraint when closing the mint account is that the supply must be zero.
 If we try to close the mint account when the supply is not zero, the program will throw an error.

 # Lab
-We will not create a mint with close authority.
+We will not create a mint with a close authority.
 We will also see what happens when we try to close the mint when supply is not zero.
-Then, we will burn the supply and then close the mint account.
+Then we will burn the supply and close the mint account.

 ## 1. Getting Started
 To get started, clone [this repository's](https://github.com/Unboxed-Software/close-mint-account.git) `starter` branch.